pdp11gy/DEC-RL02-01-disk-emulator-reader-cloner-writer/README.md

 interfaces together like in the overview.pdf dokument.
 This action has been suspended for the time being.
 Maybe someone has the motivation and time to complete the project?
 A ready-made proposal with pictures can
 be found in the file zusammen.pdf.
 It's written in German, but with google translator it shouldn't be a problem.
 A full, ready for use configured SD-card-image for the DE10-Nano Board is also available.
-Download the image and
-copy it to the SD card with Win32DiskImager, for example.
-Login: root, PW: pdp11
 More details are published on my homepage, www.pdp11gy.com